 While taking Mavyret, talk with your doctor if you feel sick or have side effects that become severe or don’t go away.
 Certain side effects, including diarrhea and fatigue, could be symptoms of rare but serious side effects, such as reactivated hepatitis B virus.
 (To learn more, see the “Side effects explained” section below.)

 How long do side effects from Mavyret last?

 In most cases, mild side effects from Mavyret should only last while you’re taking the drug.
 Mavyret treatment typically lasts for 8 to 16 weeks, depending on your condition and past treatments.
 Any mild side effects you experience should go away when you end your Mavyret treatment.

 However, Mavyret can cause HBV to reactivate (flare up and cause symptoms) if you’ve had the virus in the past.
 HBV can cause severe or fatal liver failure, and this side effect can happen during or after your Mavyret treatment.
 (To learn more about HBV reactivation, see the “Side effects explained” section below.)

 If you’re concerned about long-term side effects from Mavyret, talk with your doctor.

 Does Mavyret cause hair loss?

 No, Mavyret shouldn’t cause hair loss.
-Hair loss wasn’t seen in clinical studies of Mavyret.
+Hair loss wasn’t seen in studies of Mavyret.